 - If the victim is breathing, provide a bag device mask or rescue breathing for health care providers, then administer naloxone.

 - If the victim is not breathing, begin CPR immediately.
 Give naloxone if necessary, and then move on to the basic life support cardiac arrest algorithm.

-Debriefing for lay rescuers: Rescuers may experience posttraumatic stress and anxiety after providing or failing to provide basic life support—hospital-based healthcare providers, in particular, experience psychological and emotional effects after caring for cardiac arrest victims.
-AHA guidelines advise follow-up emotional support to hospital-based health workers, emergency responders, and lay rescuers after a cardiac arrest event.
-Health facilities should assess stressors associated with critically ill patients and conduct a review on team performance and the quality of services they offer.
+Rescuers may experience posttraumatic stress and anxiety after providing or failing to provide basic life support—hospital-based healthcare providers, in particular, experience psychological and emotional effects after caring for cardiac arrest victims.
+American Heart Association guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care advise follow-up emotional support to hospital-based health workers, emergency responders, and lay rescuers after a cardiac arrest event.
+Health facilities should assess stressors associated with critically ill patients and review team performance and the quality of services they offer.

 Over 350,000 people experience out-of-hospital cardiac arrest annually in the United States, with only 10% surviving Rescuers may experience posttraumatic stress and anxiety after providing or failing to provide basic life support.

 The rate of survival for in-hospital cardiac arrest is 25%.
 The American Heart Association believes more can be done to increase survival rates.
 It emphasizes the need for early high-quality CPR and epinephrine administration for unshockable rhythm.
 American Heart Association findings show that during using bag-mask ventilation, cricoid pressure will not lower regurgitation risk.
 For better results, it is recommended to use the Automated External Defibrillator as soon as it is available.

 For cases suspected to be opioid overdoses, naloxone is critical for respiratory arrest.
 More people need to acquire CPR skills, and real-time audio-visual feedback is the best way to ensure high-quality CPR.